aayushmathur9017/basic-html-portfolio/README.md

-# basic-html-portfolio
+# Basic HTML Portfolio

-Simple HTML/CSS portfolio page
+This is a simple HTML & CSS project to practice creating a personal portfolio page.